 Blog#2: Sleep and Sick Season

 Instagram #2: Who Needs a Nap?

-Bedtime routines are SO important because it cues your baby’s brain that it’s time for bed.
-It’s not what you do but how you do it.
-KEEP it simple, calm, and consistent!
-Our routine consists of a 10-15 minute bath, then into her room where the sound machine is already running, we lotion and slather on some young living, read 3-4 books, and then into her crib.
+Bed time routines are incredibly important because it cues your baby’s brain that it’s time for bed.
+It’s not what you do but how you do it so keep it simple, calm and consistent!
+Our routine consists of a 10 minute bath, then into her room where the sound machine is already running, we start with lotion and Young Living lavender oil, then PJ’s on while she somehow holds lovey and her bottle, read 2 books and then lights off and into her crib.
 She rolls around for a few minutes but is usually asleep in 10 minutes with no crying.

-Don’t give up–it’s not too late to get your baby sleeping in their own crib or sleeping in long stretches!
-My daughter was 11 months old when we implemented Cara’s plan.
-Guys, I’ll say it again this plan was LIFE CHANGING!
-This blog post doesn’t even do justice to how life-changing this class could be for you and your baby.
+Don’t give up.. it’s not to late to get your baby sleeping in their own crib or sleeping in long stretches!
+My daughter was 11 months old when we implemented Cara’s plan, a plan that was LIFE changing!
+This blog post doesn’t even do justice to how life changing this class will be for you and your baby.
 A healthy sleep foundation for your baby means a better quality of life for you and your family.